Terriao/OpenJND/README.md

 PSPNR (introduced by Chou & Li) counts only distortion above the per-pixel JND threshold.
 Two images can have identical PSNR yet very different PSPNR if one hides its distortion in regions of high JND budget.

 **Is MATLAB required?**
-No. Every method also has a Python implementation; most also have a C++ one.
+No. Every method except the MATLAB-only Wu (free energy) also has a Python implementation that runs on the open-source SciPy / NumPy / OpenCV stack.

 **Can I cite OpenJND independently of any specific method?**
 Yes — see [Citation](#citation).
 Please *also* cite the original paper for each method you use.